 Ruth Harper, Special Events Coordinator/Scholarship Director: Is a native of Maryville and has considered herself a craft artist for most of her life.
 In 2001 Ruth started her own business, PurseWorks, to market her original design, handcrafted fabric bags.
 She became a member of Foothills Craft Guild in 2003 and participates in the Guild’s annual show each year.
 In recent years she has coordinated the show’s Marketplace.
 She participates in several other art and craft shows in the southeast and sells her work from her home-based studio.
 Prior to the birth of her now grown children, Ruth worked as a social worker for programs serving at risk preschool children and disabled adults.
 She left this work to be a stay at home mom which also allowed her to devote more time to develop her many craft interests.
 Most craft mediums intrigue her, and she has dabbled in almost all of them!
 Her other craft interests at the moment include traditional rug hooking, knitting, and making jewelry.

-Jim Gentry, Assistant to Standards Chair: Native of mid-state TN and currently a resident of Fountain City.
+Jim Gentry, Standards Co-Chair: Native of mid-state TN and currently a resident of Fountain City.
 Jim has 25 plus years in arts education/administration/management.
 He received degrees from MTSU and Peabody College.
 Currently, his primary media focus is fiber: knotted and related techniques.
 Jim was an original member of Foothills Craft Guild and later moved out of state.
 He juried and became a member again in 2002.
 Jim is a member of Southern Highland Craft Guild, the National Basketry Organization, the Great Smoky Mountains Association and Fountain City Art Center.

 Sue Mowen, Member at Large: Susan (Sue) Mowan, Member at Large has a Masters Degree in Business from Indiana Wesleyan University.
 She was licensed as an IRS Enrolled Agent.
 Sue retired in 2011 from Coulter & Justus, PC a large Knoxville, TN accounting firm as a tax accountant.
 She worked with individuals, corporations, partnerships and non-profit organizations.
 Sue and her husband Bob moved from Indiana to Knoxville, TN in 1999.
 After taking a basket class at church, Sue started taking lots of classes and making lots of baskets.
 She was juried into the Foothills Craft Guild in 2007.
 She started initially weaving Appalachian baskets and has expanded her art to include Nantucket baskets.
 Sue has demonstrated the art of basket weaving at the Foothills Craft Show and teaches basket weaving classes.